UNIFIED HOME SOLUTIONS - Residential Insulation for Akron, Canton, Cleveland and Everywhere in between!

 Watch part of a training session with Soudafoam products by Soudal - Better training means a better customer experience and end result!

 House Wrap - is a large roll of lightweight material that is wrapped around the home, apartment, or office building, and then sealed with a special tape, to prevent water from entering.
-Check out some Unified Insulation Systems Indoor Moisture Control and Ventilation Solutions
+Check out some Unified Home Solutions Indoor Moisture Control and Ventilation Solutions

-⦁ When installed correctly by experts at UIS, with the seams and edges sealed, and no rips, house wrap also acts as an air barrier preventing drafts inside
+⦁ When installed correctly by experts at UHS, with the seams and edges sealed, and no rips, house wrap also acts as an air barrier preventing drafts inside

 ⦁ House wraps will also prevent unseen mold damage from forming behind the facade if water is not able to enter into the structure